karizmaquiroz/Quiroz_P3/README.md

 # Quiroz_P3
- ## CGDD 3103App Extentsion and Scripting Project 3
+# CGDD 3103 App Extension and Scripting Project 3

 ## Explanation of ReadMe-Table of Contents
 -[How To Play](how-to-play)